broonie89/loadify-1/README.md

 * where to store downloaded tracks
 * where to store cache files for speeding up the login/playlist fetching process

-Once you've selected some tracks (or whole playlists) for downloading, the `Download` button will be enabled that triggers the download contract.
+Once you've selected some tracks (or whole playlists) for downloading, the `Download` button will be enabled that triggers the download contract once it has been clicked.

 <a href="url"><img src="http://i.epvpimg.com/dRiYg.jpg" align="center" height="100%" width="700" ></a>